CoderFleet/CoderFleet/README.md

 - **[Feedback App in React](#)**: An interactive feedback application built using React.
 - **[Todo App](#)**: A simple Todo list application.
 - **[Covid Tracker](#)**: A Covid-19 tracker application to monitor global and local statistics.

-### 🏆 Achievements
-- District Topper in CBSE Class 10th Board Examination with 97.4%
-- District Topper in CBSE Class 12th Board Examination with 96%
-- Qualified JEE Advanced
-- Ranked in the top 0.26% of students in the Joint Entrance Examinations (JEE) in India, with a percentile score of 99.74%
-- HackClubber since 2024

 ### 📫 Contact Me
 - **Email**: Todo